Smirnov's fermionic observable away from criticality: Definition of the observable

-\begin{proof} Let $v$ be a vertex of $V_{\diamond}$ with four adjacent edges, indexed as mention above.
-Edges $A$ and $C$ play symmetric roles, so that we can further require the indexation to be in clockwise order (see one such indexation in Figure~\ref{fig:configuration}).
-Recall that any vertex in $V_{\diamond}$ corresponds to a bond of the primal graph \emph{and} a bond of the dual graph.
+where $A$ and $C$ (resp., $B$ and $D$) are the adjacent edges pointing toward (resp., away from) $v$, as depicted in Figure~\ref{figconfiguration}. \end{lemma} \begin{pf} Let $v$ be a vertex of $V_{\diamond}$ with four adjacent edges, indexed as mention above.
+Edges $A$ and $C$ play symmetric roles, so that we can further require the indexation to be in clockwise order (see one such indexation in Figure~\ref{figconfiguration}).
+Recall that any vertex in $V_{\diamond}$ corresponds to a bond of the primal graph \textit{and} a bond of the dual graph.
 We consider the involution $s$ on the space of configurations which switches the state (open or closed) of the bond of the primal lattice corresponding to $v$.